bgansemer/ImageCoder/README.md

 ### Updates from version 1.0:

 The folder with images in it can now have other folders!
 The program will walk through the entire directory tree of the provided root folder and find all images/files and code them.
+However, the directory tree/structure will not be preserved when saving the new coded images/files.

 #### Other Notes: